 For private classes at your home, fees start from $100.

-For private classes in my home it's $50 for one or two people.
+For private classes in my home it's $50 for one to four people.

 What Fees Depend On

 Besides private classes in my home which are always the same rate, fees for private classes in your home depend on: the day of the week, whether it's night or day, and travel time.